Abhijeetsingh610/Codemate/README.md

 ## 🛠️ Prerequisites

-Before using Codemate, ensure the following:
+Before using Jenix, ensure the following:

 1. **Python**: Version 3.6 or higher.
 2. **Ollama**: Installed and running.
 [Download Ollama](https://ollama.ai/).
 3. **Language Models**: Pull one or more models into Ollama (e.g., `codellama:13b`, `mistral:7b`).
 4. **Optional API Keys**:
-   - Google API key (for Codemate Pro Agent with Gemini).
+   - Google API key (for Jenix Pro Agent with Gemini).
    - Anthropic API key (for Claude Agent).

 ---